captn3m0/codechef/_problems/easy/WCOUNT.md

 ---
 ###  All submissions for this problem are available.

 Chef has decided to retire and settle near a peaceful beach.
-He had always been interested in literature & linguistics.
+He had always been interested in literature &amp; linguistics.
 Now when he has leisure time, he plans to read a lot of novels and understand structure of languages.
 Today he has decided to learn a difficult language called Smeagolese.
 Smeagolese is an exotic language whose alphabet is lowercase and uppercase roman letters.
 Also every word on this alphabet is a meaningful word in Smeagolese.
 Chef, we all know is a fierce learner - he has given himself a tough exercise.
 He has taken a word and wants to determine all possible anagrams of the word which mean something in Smeagolese.
 Can you help him ?

 ### Input

 Input begins with a single integer T, denoting the number of test cases.
 After that T lines follow each containing a single string S - the word chef has chosen.
-You can assume that 1 <= T <= 500 and 1 <= |S| <= 500.
+You can assume that 1 &lt;= T &lt;= 500 and 1 &lt;= |S| &lt;= 500.
 You can also assume that no character repeats more than 10 times in the string.

 ### Output